zlaski/loudgain/README.md

 You _could_ also use this option to set a max. true peak level of _-2 dBTP_, i.e. for the two in Europe commonly used data reduction systems MPEG1 Layer2 and Dolby AC-3.
 Simply use `-K -2` in this case.

 Home and semi-professional users should usually just use `-k`.
 This will give perfect results with almost any ReplayGain-aware player as well as hi-fi systems like _Logitech Media Server_ (ex _SqueezeServer/SqueezeBox_) and internet broadcasting software like _IDJC_, _ices 0.4.5+_, _LiquidSoap_, _Airtime_, _AzuraCast_, _Centova Cast_ and so on.

 ---

+### Here be dragons: A word on MP3 files and ID3 tags

+The good news: If you work with **FLAC** or **Ogg Vorbis** files, all **this doesn’t apply to you**.
+Then again, no dragons.
+FLAC and and Ogg Vorbis files have ever been using "Vorbis Comment" type tags which are easy-going, straightforward and have supported UTF-8 ever since.

+MP3 files can have more than one kind of tags: _ID3v1_, _ID3v1.1_, _ID3v2.2_, _ID3v2.3_, _ID3v2.4_, and _APEv2_.
+To make it even more complicated, ID3v1, ID3v2 and APEv2 tags can _co-exist_ in the same file.
+Plus, the encoder (like LAME) can set gaining info in its header.
+It’s a mess, really.

+#### Some basic recommendations

+Here are some recommendations to keep things easy:

+* **Throw away (or convert) ID3v1, ID3v1.1, ID3v2.2 and APEv2 tags.** They are absolete and make things unneccessarily complicated. loudgain can do this for you: **Use the `-S` (`--striptags`) option on the commandline.** Nothing is worse than having different tag types in one file that specify _different_ values.
+One player would pick one, another player the other info, and you’d wonder about the errors!

+* Then try to **stick with either ID3v2.3 or ID3v2.4** type tags throughout your collection. loudgain’s default is to convert existing tags to ID3v2.4 but you can specify `-I 3` (`--id3v2version=3`) on the commandline to get ID3v2.3 tags instead.

+* **ID3v2.4** is the more modern standard and handles UTF-8 encoding in text frames (like Artist, Title, Album, …).
+This is also the default on most Linux systems.
+Unfortunately, older players (most notably Windows Media Player and older Apple products) cannot handle this format.

+* Therefore, **ID3v2.3** is still the most commonly used tag format for MP3 files, due to its widest compatibility.

+* Over the past decades, **replay gain tags** like `REPLAYGAIN_TRACK_GAIN` have evolved.
+These are stored in so-called "text frames" (TXXX).
+Both the ReplayGain 1 and ReplayGain 2.0 standards specify these tags to be UPPERCASE, but in reality most software in the field (like `foobar2000`) store these in lowercase (`replaygain_track_gain`) and most files I’ve come across actually have these tags in lowercase.

+  In theory, players should handle these in a case-insensitive manner, but some don’t.
+For instance, the famous IDJC (Internet DJ Console, a broadcasting software) does _only_ respect the lowercase variant.

+  So if you live in a mixed Windows/Linux environment (maybe using foobar2000 on Windows, IDJC on Linux), my recommendation for the time being is: **Use the (non-standard) _lowercase_ ReplayGain tags.** You can force loudgain to write lowercase tags by using the `-L` (`--lowercase`) option on the commandline.

+#### A zillion ways to store loudness/gaining information

+* In MP3 files, there are **_many_ ways to store loudness/gaining information**:
+  * The LAME header (_RGAD_album_, _RGAD_track_, _mp3_gain_, and others).
+  * Apple’s non-standard "Soundcheck" tags.
+  * ID3v2.2 _RVA_ frames.
+  * ID3v2.3 _RVAD_ frames.
+  * ID3v2.4 _RVA2_ frames.
+  * APEv2 tags like `REPLAYGAIN_TRACK_GAIN` (and others).
+  * ID3v2.2 _TXX_ frames like `REPLAYGAIN_TRACK_GAIN` (and others).
+  * ID3v2.3/ID3v2.4 _TXXX_ frames like `REPLAYGAIN_TRACK_GAIN` (and others).

+  Disregarding Apple, a modern player _should_ (but often doesn’t!) check for these in order of priority (lowest priority → top priority):
+  * LAME header (I don’t know of any player who uses this)
+  * APEv2 `REPLAYGAIN_*` tags
+  * RVA tag in ID3v2.2
+  * TXX `REPLAYGAIN_*` tags in ID3v2.2
+  * RVAD tag in ID3v2.3
+  * RVA2 tag in ID3v2.4
+  * TXXX `REPLAYGAIN_*` tags in ID3v2.3 and ID3v2.4

+  Thus, if a file is tagged with ReplayGain data in _TXXX_ frames, this information should always "win" if others are present.

+  **loudgain concentrates on these _TXXX_ `REPLAYGAIN_*` tags**, and it won’t read, write or delete any of the others.
+(Well, except delete APEv2 if so instructed.)

+  loudgain will also only **write the two most modern ID3v2.3 or ID3v2.4 tag types** (converting older tag types into the new format if needed).

+#### Character encoding, or: Why does my smørrebrød look like "smÃ¸rrebrÃ¸d"?

+Traditionally, character (text) encoding was complicated.
+Different operating systems used different encodings in different countries to represent national characters, and they would all be incompatible, or you’d have to transcode the text.
+Fortunately, Unicode and better encodings came along.
+Now we even have a character for a pile of poo: 💩!

+The most widely used character encoding nowadays is _UTF-8_, an encoding that can represent all Unicode characters using 1–4 bytes each.
+This encoding is possible when using ID3v2.4 tags.
+But, alas, not on older operating systems and players.
+And not with ID3v2.3.

+Fortunately, since the days of ID3v2.2, Unicode characters could be stored using other, more complicated ways:
+* ID3v2.2: UCS-2 (now obsolete old standard, 2 bytes/character, like in Windows/NT)
+* ID3v2.3: UTF-16 with BOM (byte order mark; $FF FE or $FE FF, like Windows 2000 and newer)
+* ID3v2.4: UTF-16 with BOM, UTF-16BE (big-endian) without BOM, or UTF-8

+Additionally, all ID3 tag formats support `ISO-8859-1` encoding, also known as `Latin-1`, a small superset of ASCII that supports a few extra European characters, 191 different characters in total.

+To make things even more complicated, in ID3v2 type tags, each field (so-called "frame") can have a _different_ encoding.
+So you could end up with a ID3v2.4-tagged MP3 file where the artist is encoded as UTF-8, the title encoded as UTF-16 and the REPLAYGAIN_TRACK_GAIN value encoded as ISO-8859-1, while the tags would still be valid. **Imagine dragons …**

+_Here’s the answer to above question, by the way: Either the (UTF-8-encoded) text "smørrebrød" was stored in a frame that was specified as having ISO-8859-1 encoding, or your player can’t handle the UTF-8 character set._

+Since loudgain _has_ to convert some tags when storing in ID3v2.3 or ID3v2.4 format, it follows some simple rules:

+* Don’t change more than needed.

+* When converting **from ID3v1/ID3v1.1** tags:
+  * If there are ID3v2 tags of the same name in the file, those shall be preferred over the ID3v1 tags (due to length restrictions).
+  * Assume ID3v1 tags were stored with `ISO-8859-1` encoding (the only legal encoding for ID3v1) and leave the resultant ID3v2.3/ID3v2.4 tag frame encoded as `ISO-8859-1`.
+  * **Note:** If you do not specify `-S` (`--striptags`) on the commandline, the old ID3v1 tags will be _kept_ besides the new ID3v2 tags! **I recommend using `-S` (`--striptags`) to avoid confusion.**

+* When converting **to ID3v2.4**:
+  * Leave tag frame encodings as they are (`ISO-8859-1` → `ISO-8859-1`, `UTF-16` → `UTF-16`).
+  * Convert `TYER` (year) and `TDAT` (date) frames to `TDRC` (recording time).
+  * Convert `TORY` (original release year) to `TDOR` (original release time).
+  * Convert `RVAD` (relative volume adjustment) to `RVA2`.

+* When converting **to ID3v2.3**:
+  * If possible, leave tag frame encodings as they are (`ISO-8859-1` → `ISO-8859-1`, `UTF-16` → `UTF-16`).
+  * Convert `UTF-16BE` and `UTF-8` encoded frames to `UTF-16 with BOM`.
+  * Convert `TDRC` (recording time) to `TYER` (year) and `TDAT` (date).
+  * Convert `TDOR` (original release time) to `TORY` (original release year).
+  * Convert `RVA2` (relative volume adjustment 2) to `RVAD`.

+* `REPLAYGAIN_*` tags written by loudgain:
+  * Always stored with `ISO-8859-1` encoding.

+---